 After graduating from McGeorge School of Law and becoming licensed to practice law in California (2011), Mark became a registered patent attorney and began concentrating his law practice on patents, copyrights and trademarks.

 Dr. Mikhailova is a registered patent attorney associated with Calhoun Law Firm, and is based in Little Rock, Arkansas.
 She has an extensive research background, with a focus in biomedicine and biotechnology, including:

 (a) physiology and biochemistry of microorganisms and algae;

 (b) formation of carcinogenic substances during food processing;

 Besides having a research career spanning over twenty years, she was an Assistant Professor at the University of Arkansas for Medical Sciences’ Department of Physiology and Biophysics for over ten years.
 Some of her scientific interests include membranes and membrane-bound proteins, carcinogenesis and cancer prevention, structure and enzymology of lipids, oxidative and hypoxic injury, cell death, and gene therapy.

 Dr. Mikhailova earned a M.S. degree in Biochemical Engineering from the Institute of Applied Biotechnology in Moscow, and a Ph.D. in Microbiology and Biochemistry from Moscow State University.
-She also earned a J.D. degree from the University of Arkansas at Little Rock William H. Bowen School of Law.
+She also earned a J.D. degree from the University of Arkansas at Little Rock William H. Bowen School of Law, and she is licensed to practice law in Missouri.
 She is also fluent in Russian.